zposten/iot-core-azure-dm-client/docs/app-management.md

 ### Successful Case

-If the DM client is able to bring the actual state in compliance with the reported state, the format of the `"reported.microsoft.management.apps"` property is as follows:
+If the DM client is able to bring the actual state in compliance with the desired state, the format of the `"reported.microsoft.management.apps"` property is as follows:

 <pre>
 "reported" : {